env0-labs/env0.game.web/FUTURE.md

 What changes over time is:
 - how much of that work the player performs directly
-- how much of it they delegate
+- how much of it they delegate or automate
-- how closely they choose to observe the consequences
+- how closely they choose to observe its consequences

 Movement between modes does not represent progress, success, or enlightenment.
 It represents **distance**.

+Distance from action.
+Distance from responsibility.
+Distance from consequence.

 ---

 ## Roadmap (Non-Binding)

-- Finalise Maintenance Mode as a stable, background system.
+- Stabilise Maintenance Mode as a persistent background system.
+- Expand Maintenance Mode into multiple interchangeable maintenance variants.
 - Build Records Mode as a navigable interpretive layer.
-- Implement a CLI-based Automation Mode that can alter how maintenance is performed.
+- Implement a CLI-based Automation Mode that alters how maintenance is performed.
+- Introduce a Compliance System spanning all modes.
-- Add a final Interpretation Mode once the system’s behaviour is stable.
+- Add a final Interpretation Mode once system behaviour is stable.

 ---